 A Different Story in Europe

 The data we are seeing in the United States is in sharp contrast with what we are seeing in Europe.
 We’ve focused on Germany and the United Kingdom for the purposes of this analysis.
 Both these markets are seeing gradual increases in online sales since restrictions were imposed.
-In Germany, when we look at sales in particular (graph 5), they seemed to level off somewhat after lockdown restrictions were imposed.
+In Germany, when we look at sales in particular (graph 5, below), they seemed to level off somewhat after lockdown restrictions were imposed.
 In the UK they continued to rise.

 Conversions from leads to sales